jordibc/csync/README.md

 # csync

+**C**rypto-**sync**hronize files.

-Syncs a file that may exist in different machines, with a server that only contains an encrypted version of the file.
+Syncs a file that may exist in different machines, using a remote location as a repository (which will only contain an encrypted version of the file).

 # What does it try to solve?